Apply Your Danish to Real-World Contexts

 - Access significant historical sites to understand Denmark’s role in WWII

-- Engage with students at a local gymnasium (high school)
+- Engage in a cultural exchange with students at a local gymnasium (high school)